 Climbing Helmet

 No matter what genre of climbing you plan to enjoy outside, there are many good reasons to wear a climbing helmet.
 However, not all climbers do, and it remains an ongoing debate.
+Climbers of all levels, including top professionals, fall on both sides of the argument.

 One possible stance I could take is to say, that like most decisions in climbing, the best judgement can only come from experience.
 With that in mind, certainly when first venturing into outdoor climbing, I’d recommend wearing a helmet at all times.
+The EN number for climbing and mountaineering helmets is EN 12492 (UIAA Standard 106).

 Aside from adequate protection, the features that will separate helmets will be weight, ventilation, comfort, and ease of adjustment.
 Another feature most helmets have, are clips for holding a head torch.
 As most helmets do include this, it’d be a shame to spend similar money on a helmet that does not.